dragonfly-science/dragonfly-website/content/people/zuijderwijk-pep/content.md

 He has been designing and art directing digital projects for over 20 years and began collaborating with Dragonfly around 10 years ago.
-Some of the projects he has been involved with are MBIE’s Regional Economic Activity Report, the Bycatch Management Information Tool, and Kōkako Language Tracking Tool, which won NZ’s most prestigious interactive design award, the BeST Purple Pin in 2016.
+Some of the projects he has been involved with are MBIE's Regional Economic Activity Report, the Bycatch Management Information Tool, and Kōkako Language Tracking Tool, which won NZ's most prestigious interactive design award, the BeST Purple Pin in 2016.

 After graduating with honours in graphic design at the Royal Academy of Arts in